Version 3 History

-Geospatial Primitives - AllegroGraph 3.0 includes encoded datatypes for representing two-dimensional points and a large set of functions for operating on these points efficiently.
+Geospatial Primitives - AllegroGraph 3.0 includes encoded datatypes for representing two-dimensional points and a large set of functions for searching through these points efficiently.

 Temporal Primitives - We also include new datatypes for encoding points in time, date-times, intervals and durations and a set of functions for efficiently querying a triple-store about them.

 Social Networking Analysis - There is a new Social Networking Analysis library that has functions for treating a triple-store as a graph of relations.
 There are functions for measuring importance and centrality as well as several different families of search functions.

 Enhanced server security by adding configuration options that control the use of evalInServer() and Prolog code.
 See the server installation guide for more details.